 His project experience includes residential and commercial developments, single turbine and larger scale wind farms, rail and road schemes and new nuclear construction.
 He is experienced in producing technical reports (baseline reports, environmental statements, method statements and ecological management plans).

 John has undertaken ornithological surveys in a range of habitats across Britain, including breeding bird surveys, vantage point surveys for wind farms, and intertidal surveys for coastal developments.
 He has also worked on a number of projects monitoring disturbance to ornithological features of designated sites both in coastal and inland habitats.
 He holds a Natural England survey licence for barn owl.

 He has extensive experience of carrying out mammal surveys, including dormouse, otter, water vole, badger, bats and red squirrel.
 John holds survey licences for dormouse and great crested newt.
-He has also held European Protected Species (EPS) development licences for dormice and has contributed to a number of badger sett closure projects and holds a class licence for this.
+He also holds European Protected Species (EPS) development licences for dormice and great crested newt.
+He has worked on a number of badger sett closure projects and holds a class licence for this.